 One of PCPS' first research findings, published in 1998, found that the majority of children ages 3 to 8 were not properly restrained in child restraints or booster seats.
 Instead, they were placed in vehicle seat belts, which are designed for adults, not children.
 Soon after, the effect of this behavior on injury risk was quantified by researchers using PCPS data.
 The researchers found that seat-belted children ages 2 to 5 were 3 ½ times as likely to be injured in crashes as those placed in child restraints and booster seats.

-Sharing these findings with CPS organizations that, in turn, promoted age-appropriate restraint for young children, quickly increased the level of booster seat use in the US.
+Sharing these findings pn child restraint use with CPS organizations that, in turn, promoted age-appropriate restraint for young children, quickly increased the level of booster seat use in the US.
 Moreover, educational and legislative interventions brought about by PCPS research have dramatically increased the number of children who now use child safety seats and booster seats.
-Between 1999 and 2007, child restraint system use (including booster seats) among 4- to 8-year-olds increased from 15 percent to 63 percent.
-Child restraint system use for all children through age 8 rose from 51 percent in 1999 to 78 percent in 2007.
+Between 1999 and 2007, child restraint use (including booster seats) among 4- to 8-year-olds increased from 15 percent to 63 percent.
+Child restraint use for all children through age 8 rose from 51 percent in 1999 to 78 percent in 2007.